tonai/Lightning-talks/JavaScript/02_jQuery/03_jQuery-events-and-asynchronous-methods.md

 ## jQuery events

 * `.on(String [, String] [, Mixed], Function)` : Attach an event handler function for one or more events to the selected elements.
+* `.one(String [, String] [, Mixed], Function)` : Attach a handler to an event for the elements.
+The handler is executed at most once per element per event type.
 * `.off([String] [, String], Function)` : Remove an event handler.

 * `.trigger([String|Event] [, Array|Object])` : Execute all handlers and behaviors attached to the matched elements for the given event type.